JuliaLang/julia/doc/stdlib/sparse.rst

    Convert a sparse matrix ``S`` into a dense matrix.

-.. function:: nfilled(A)
+.. function:: nnz(A)

    Returns the number of stored (filled) elements in a sparse matrix.
-For dense arrays, this returns the length of the array.

 .. function:: spzeros(m,n)